reihnagm/React-Redux-Hiring-Channel-Website/README.md

 ---
 ## Prerequiste
-- The backend for this project based on my project on [RESTful-API-Node-JS-Express](https://github.com/reihnagm/RESTful-API-Node-JS-Express)
+- The backend for this project related on my project [RESTful-API-Node-JS-Express](https://github.com/reihnagm/RESTful-API-Node-JS-Express)
 ---

 ---